 The Graduate School serves as the coordinating office for fellowships and scholarships awarded outside the university, such as Graduate Consortium for Minorities in Engineering and Science, National Science Foundation's Graduate Research Fellowship, Packard Foundation, Ford Fellowships, Fulbright Scholarships, and many others.

-The Graduate School accepts department nominations for several fellowships for outstanding students: the Powell Fellowship, the Cunningham Fellowship, and the Congressional Fellowship.
+The Graduate School accepts department nominations for several fellowships for outstanding students including the Powell Fellowship and the Cunningham Fellowship.

 There are other fellowships available through colleges and departments.
 Students are encouraged to contact their academic departments for information.

 The Graduate School also posts information about current funding opportunities.
 Virginia Tech's Office of the Vice President for Research and Innovation has a searchable system, Funding Institutional, a single-source workflow tool containing data on funders, funding opportunities and awarded grants, drawn from a wide range of governmental and private sources.

 Fellowship students are expected to be enrolled for a minimum of 12 credit hours each for the Fall and Spring semesters.
 Virginia Tech does not require fellowship students to be enrolled during the summer terms, though this may be a requirement of the funding agency.

 Many departments award scholarships specific to their programs.
 A description of the available scholarships is generally listed on the departments' web pages.
 Eligible students are offered these scholarships at the discretion of the department.
 Other internal scholarships may be available through the Office of Scholarships and Financial Aid.
 External scholarships may also be available to graduate students and can be accessed by Internet search.